google/comprehensive-rust/src/exercises/day-3/afternoon.md

 <details>

-After looking at the exercise, you can look at the [solutions] provided.
+After looking at the exercise, you can look at the [solution] provided.

-[solutions]: solutions-afternoon.md
+[solution]: solutions-afternoon.md

 </details>